The Brand-Consistency System: Lock the Voice, Free the Format

 Build Your Brand Consistency System

-Paste your brand profile URL to get a niche viral feed, then generate brand-fit scripts and shot plans from the same workflow.
+Paste your brand profile URL to get a niche reference feed, then generate brand-fit scripts and shot plans from the same workflow.

-How strict should brand consistency be for short-form video?▼
+How strict should brand consistency be for short-form video?

-How do I get multiple team members to stay on-brand?▼
+How do I get multiple team members to stay on-brand?

-Should brand consistency metrics affect content strategy?▼
+Should consistency metrics drive content strategy?